for a formal CV, contact me

 – during college, I spent two terms at Wycliffe Hall, University of Oxford

-current projects:
+book projects:

 books:

-Coarse Work: Essays in Theology and Gay Life (forthcoming from homodoxy)
+Coarse Work: Essays in Theology and Gay Life (Homodoxy, 2023), limited run of 200.
+(Very few copies left.)

-“Cocooning,” Longreads
+“Cocooning,” Longreads (May 2023)

-articles:
+academic articles:

-“Steam Room Devotions,” Theology and Sexuality, forthcoming
+“Steam Room Devotions,” Theology and Sexuality (forthcoming)

 “John Rechy’s Sodomites,” Literature and Theology, 35:3, (September 2021)

-“HIV/AIDS Ecclesiology and Ruptures of the Body,” The Polyphony (2021)
+“HIV/AIDS Ecclesiology and Ruptures of the Body,” The Polyphony (June 2021)

 reviews: